 10 Ways To Take Pressure Off A Foot Blister

-There are many ways to reduce pressure from a foot blister.
+There are many ways to remove or reduce pressure off your foot blister.
 Which one you choose depends on:

 - Where it is on your foot

-- What gear you have available to you.
+- The gear you have available to you

 Choose one or more of these pressure-relieving strategies to get some relief.